 How to Celebrate the Mid-Autumn Festival Traditionally

 Traditions of the Mid-Autumn Festival focus on thanksgiving and reunion.
 The full moon symbolizes unity, which should resonate strongly in today's fast-paced world.
 The most common traditions are eating moon cakes and gazing at the moon.
 Besides, ethnic minorities across China have their own unique customs.

 Here we've listed the top 11 traditions of the Mid-Autumn Festival so that you can slow life down to enjoy the festival during your tour in China.
 Do what Chinese people do, to explore the broad and profound Chinese culture!

 1. Reunite with Family

-During the Mid-Autumn Festival is a time for families reunion.
+Mid-Autumn Festival is a time for families reunion.
 During the festival, family members will try their best to go back home and get together with their parents, no matter how far from home.
 This tradition is much like Thanksgiving in the United States.
 People will share a fantastic meal together to enjoy this family reunion time.

 Pumpkins, chestnuts, taro, persimmons, sweet potato, and walnuts usually feature in the festival feast, emphasizing the bounty of the fall harvest, along with traditional celebratory foods like crab, pork, and duck.

 The full moon is a symbol of family reunion, reminding people of their hometowns and loved ones.

 Gazing at the moon is an ancient tradition dating back to the Zhou dynasty (around 500 BC) when people held ceremonies to welcome the full moon.

 In modern times, after a family reunion dinner, some people choose to go outdoors to admire the full moon on the night of the Mid-Autumn Festival.